EMIR Reporting Requirements – What You File, When, and How to Get It Right

 - Counterparty classification (FC, NFC+, NFC-) determines the reporting obligation and legal liability.
 NFC- entities retain data provision, verification, and threshold monitoring duties.

 - Confusing the Modify and Correct action types is one of the most common causes of reconciliation issues.
-Modify reflects an economic change.
-Correct fixes a reporting error.
+Modify reflects an economic change; Correct fixes a reporting error.

 Sources and References